NotaryShopUK/notaryshopuk.github.io/data/terms.md

 We will need you to produce by way of formal identification the original of (in preferred order):
-* Your current passport (or, if not available), and
+* Your current passport, and/or
-* A current new driving licence (with photo) or national identity card
+* A current pictorial driving licence or national identity card.

 If neither of the above are available, at least two of the following
 * A current government or police issue certificate bearing a photo or other